City Water Filter & Filtration System

 We recommend different city water filtration systems for different chemical compositions.
 Whether it is your tap water or your whole house city water filtration system we can remove the contaminants that make your city water taste and smell bad and dry out your skin and hair.

-They effectively remove harmful chemicals such as chlorine, up to 99% of chloramines, metals, lead, VOC’s, Radon, rust and other elements that can wreak havoc on a healthy head of hair and your overall health.
+City water filters effectively remove harmful chemicals such as chlorine, up to 99% of chloramines, metals, lead, VOC’s, Radon, rust and other elements that can wreak havoc on a healthy head of hair and your overall health.

 At Sante for Health we will help you find the city water filtration system or shower water filter that meets your waters needs and we offer all city water filter refills you will need for any unit!